luisdelaye/CurSa/README.md

 ### Make the phylogenetic analysis with Augur

+It is convinient to contextualize the sequences of the focal country with sequences from other parts of the world.
 To contextualize the sequences from a focal country, yo can use the Genbank sequences provided by Nextstrain team:

   https://docs.nextstrain.org/projects/ncov/en/latest/reference/remote_inputs.html